-- For boundary layer meshing there is no doubt, you need to use hexahedral or prismatic cells. - If you want to resolve the boundary layer, you need to cluster a lot cells close to the walls. - In wall resolving meshes, as much as 50% (or even more) of the total cell count might be located in the inflation layer zone
+- For boundary layer meshing there is no doubt, you need to use hexahedral or prismatic cells. - If you want to resolve the boundary layer, you need to cluster a lot cells close to the walls. - In wall resolving meshes, 50% or even more of the total cell count might be located in the inflation layer zone